Carrollton, Ohio: History

-The village was established as "Centreville" on October 4, 1815, at the crossroads of the Steubenville to Canton and New Lisbon to New Philadelphia roads by Peter Bohart.
-After the village became the county seat of newly formed Carroll County, the village name was changed on February 24, 1834.
+The village was established as "Centreville" on October 4, 1815, by Peter Bohart, owing to its location at the crossroads of the routes between Steubenville to Canton and New Lisbon to New Philadelphia.
+After the village became the county seat of the newly formed Carroll County, the name was changed on February 24, 1834.
 The village derives its name from Charles Carroll of Carrollton, the last surviving signer of the Declaration of Independence.

 Many of the Fighting McCooks of Civil War fame lived in Carrollton.
 The Daniel McCook House is listed as a National Historic Place.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.45 sqmi, all land.

 Carrollton is at the junction of State Routes 39 and 43.
 State Routes 9 and 332 also pass through the village.

 A branch of the Wheeling and Lake Erie Railway passes through and ends at the Carroll County Industrial Park.